OPINION OF ADVOCATE GENERAL

 4. The United Kingdom frames its case on four grounds of annulment.
 The Member State first alleges that the authority vested in ESMA under Article 28 of Regulation No 236/2012 breached the limits set by the Court in the Meroni judgment for delegation of powers by the institutions.
 (11) Second, it is argued that Article 28 seeks to empower ESMA to pass measures of general application which have the force of law, contrary to the Court’s ruling in Romano.
 (12) Thirdly, it contends that Article 28 purports to confer power on ESMA to adopt non-legislative acts of general application in breach of Articles 290 and 291 TFEU.
 Fourthly, the United Kingdom claims that, in as much as Article 28 of Regulation No 236/2012 empowers ESMA to adopt individual decisions that are binding on third parties in the event of insufficient or inadequate action by relevant competent authorities of the Member States, Article 114 TFEU is an incorrect legal basis for the adoption of such measures.

-5. The United Kingdom’s application for annulment is vigorously resisted by the Council and the Parliament, with the support of the Commission and the Kingdom of Spain, the Republic of France and the Republic of Italy.
-The Council and the Parliament frame their written observations by both meeting the grounds relied on by the United Kingdom, and by calling on the Court to consider the case law on which the United Kingdom relies, not in a vacuum, but in the light of the modernisation of EU agency law that occurred under the Lisbon Treaty, particularly with respect to judicial review of acts of agencies having legal effects.
-The Council and the Parliament, with the support of the Commission, also argue that Article 114 TFEU supplies an appropriate legal basis for ESMA’s powers under Article 28 of Regulation No 236/2012 because it amounts to a harmonising measure under EU internal market law.
+5. The United Kingdom’s application for annulment is vigorously resisted by the Parliament and the Council, with the support of the Commission and the Kingdom of Spain, the Republic of France and the Republic of Italy.
+The Parliament and the Council frame their written observations by both meeting the grounds relied on by the United Kingdom, and by calling on the Court to consider the case law on which the United Kingdom relies, not in a vacuum, but in the light of the modernisation of EU agency law that occurred under the Lisbon Treaty, particularly with respect to judicial review of acts of agencies having legal effects.
+The Parliament and the Council, with the support of the Commission, also argue that Article 114 TFEU supplies an appropriate legal basis for ESMA’s powers under Article 28 of Regulation No 236/2012 because it amounts to a harmonising measure under EU internal market law.

 6. In my opinion, at the heart of this case lies the fact that Article 28 of Regulation No 236/2012 does not entail a delegation of authority by either of the EU executive institutions, that is the Commission or, exceptionally, by the Council to an agency, but is rather concerned with a direct conferral of power to an agency by the legislature pursuant to an Article 289(3) TFEU legislative act.
 To my mind, in the light of amendments wrought by the Lisbon Treaty, (13) and particularly the confirmation in primary law that the acts of agencies are subject to judicial review in EU law, (14) the principles established in Romano and Meroni do not support the conclusions the United Kingdom draws from these rulings.
 (15) However, in my opinion the United Kingdom’s action should nonetheless succeed, but on its fourth ground of challenge.
 This is so because Article 114 TFEU is not an appropriate legal basis for Article 28 of Regulation No 236/2012.